-Nez Perce National Historical Park Research Center includes the park archives and library collection that is available for on-site use to assist in the study and interpretation of Nez Perce history and culture.
+The Nez Perce National Historical Park Research Center houses the park’s archival collection and library.
+Both are available for use on-site, at Nez Perce National Historical Park, to assist in the study and interpretation of Nez Perce history and culture.

 Nez Perce contact with missionaries and Christian influence

 Secondary themes include: